 - How many classes can I register for?

-Three, but first check the published Race Order.
+As many as you like, but first check the published Race Order.
 Once published, the order is pretty well set.
 We publish it in advance so you can decide what classes to register for to avoid back-to-back motos.

 - How many riders can register for a class?